reidiiius/passerine/README.md

     set Ploceus::sequence [clock milliseconds]

-Retrieve and store string value of selected key sign.

-    set crow $Estrilda::oscines($sign)

-Ploceus::fingerboard takes three arguments;
+Ploceus::fingerboard takes two arguments;
-The first is the sign denoting accidentals,
+The first is the key denoting accidentals,
-the second is the string value retrieved,
-and the third is the selected tuning.
+the second is the selected tuning.

-    Ploceus::fingerboard $sign $crow $harp
+    Ploceus::fingerboard $sign $harp

 Ploceus::metallic stores a boolean value.